11ty/eleventy-upgrade-help/README.md

-# eleventy-upgrade-help
+# eleventy-upgrade-help v2

-A plugin to help you upgrade your Eleventy project to a new major version.
+A plugin to help you upgrade your Eleventy project from Eleventy v1.x to v2.x.

 The major version of this plugin will always match the major version of Eleventy that you’re upgrading to.

 ## Usage